A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Cottage country chic meets rustic Canadiana at this idyllic resort setting on Lake Bernard.

-In addition to the lodge, cabins and vintage Airstream, opt to stay in luxury glamping tent suite.
-The Northridge glamping tents offer panoramic lakefront views, cozy goose down duvets, solar electricity, coffeemaker, propane BBQ, a private fire pit and complimentary bath and shower products.
+In addition to the lodge, cabins and vintage Airstream, opt to stay in a luxury glamping tent suite.
+Enjoy panoramic lakefront views, cozy goose down duvets, solar electricity, a coffeemaker, a propane BBQ, a private fire pit and complimentary bath and shower products.

-The resort’s largest tent fits up to four individuals.
-Complimentary continental breakfast is available for all non-event booking events.
+The largest tent accommodates up to four people and a complimentary continental breakfast is available for non-event bookings.

 Operates seasonally.